Amir-Mohseni/LLM-Router/data_collection/README.md

 This separation allows for more efficient processing and makes it easier to experiment with different answer extraction methods without re-running the models.

+## Features

+- **Batched processing**: Problems are processed in batches, with results saved after each batch
+- **Checkpointing**: Progress is saved periodically, allowing recovery from interruptions
+- **JSONL format**: Results are stored in JSONL format (one JSON object per line) for efficient storage and processing
+- **Multiple responses**: For each problem, k sample responses are generated and preserved regardless of correctness

 ## Supported Question Types

 The system supports two types of questions: